own-boldsbrain/ysh-helio-ai-agents/GITHUB_PERFORMANCE_RESOURCES.md

         uses: actions/first-interaction@v1
         with:
           repo-token: ${{ secrets.GITHUB_TOKEN }}
-          issue-message: "Thank you for opening your first issue!
-A team member will review this soon."
+          issue-message: 'Thank you for opening your first issue!
+A team member will review this soon.'
-          pr-message: "Thanks for your first PR!
-This will be reviewed as soon as possible."
+          pr-message: 'Thanks for your first PR!
+This will be reviewed as soon as possible.'
 ```

 ### 2. **Pull Request Automation**